kasper-agg/SCamPi/README.md

 ## Hardware
 * Raspberry Pi 1,2,3,4 should all be supported at some point
 * PIR sensor
-* Logitech webcam (I have two QuicCam UltraVision camera's but the concept should work on others too)
+* Logitech webcam (I'm using a QuicCam Ultra Vision camera but the concept should work on others too)
 * more...

 ## TODO Part I